Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Opens

-This column displays the number of times this document type has been opened by users for this campaign.
+This column displays the number of times users have opened this document type for this campaign.

 Macro Enabled